-The organization more or less follows Kozloff (1993) and Lamb and Hanby (2005), showing species in the order they might be encountered in the field, from highest to lowest in the intertidal.
+The organization loosely follows Kozloff (1993) and Lamb and Hanby (2005), showing species in the order they might be encountered in the field, from highest to lowest in the intertidal.
 Common names are my choice.
 I lean on WoRMS for scientific names, and Algaebase when I want to dig deeper.
-I learn a ton by browsing the pages of Kozloff (1993).
-All photos are from northern Oregon unless otherwise noted in the caption.
+I learn a ton by browsing the pages of Kozloff (1993) and Druehl and Clarkston (2016).
+All photos are from northern Oregon unless noted in the caption.

-Ulva is a diverse group and pretty difficult for us casual beachcombers to say with much certainty what species we re looking at.
-Ulva has similarities to other greens and sometimes even landing on the right genus right is a leap of faith.
+Ulva is a diverse group.
+I’ve found that it can be difficult for us casual beachcombers to say with much certainty what species we are looking at.
+As if that’s trouble enough, Ulva has similarities to other greens.
+Sometimes even landing on the right genus is a leap of faith.
 The examples below are my leaps of faith.

 Below, Ulva carpets a high sand-scoured rock- I’m pretty sure it’s Ulva.